clubgamma/Awesome-Flutter-Art/CONTRIBUTING.md

       - After finishing with the coding part, take snapshots of your creations or make a GIF if you have made any kind of animation✨✨.

-        Add the snapshot/GIF under the **Art-Work** section in this README.
+        Add the snapshot/GIF under the **Art-Work** section in the [README.md](https://github.com/clubgamma/Awesome-Flutter-Art/blob/master/README.md) in the same manner displayed in below image.

         ![example](https://user-images.githubusercontent.com/58077762/93989605-bcf8a900-fda7-11ea-9629-c244f6ef7274.png)